 The Diamond Bar Friends of the Library is a non-profit, all-volunteer community service group dedicated to supporting the Diamond Bar Library, improving literacy and encouraging the love of reading.
 The Friends are a California registered non-profit tax-exempt 501(c)(3) organization.

-We are a dynamic group of volunteers.
-We have projects and activities all year long, so please contact us to participate!
+We have events and activities all year long, so please contact us to participate!

 News and Events